 Saxophonist Dr. Wenbo Yin takes a bold approach in his music making.
 He is skillful in conveying diverse genres of music, including classical, jazz, contemporary, pop, and beatbox saxophone.
 Inspired to fully unveil the beauty and mystery of the saxophone, Yin pursued his DMA in Saxophone Performance, Wind Conducting, and Jazz at the University of Cincinnati College-Conservatory of Music (CCM).

-Program director Sophie Wu is a music educator, singer, and one of the visionaries behind the Mendocino International Summer Music Academy.
-Born in Shanghai, China, Wu began her own journey to experience different educational systems at the age of fifteen by attending schools in various parts of the world, where she also played in jazz bands and sang in vocal groups.
+Sophie Wu is a music educator, singer, co-founder and one of the visionaries of the Mendocino International Summer Music Academy.
+Born in Shanghai, China, Sophie began her own journey to experience different educational systems at the age of fifteen by attending schools in various parts of the world, where she also played in jazz bands and sang in vocal groups.

-Since 2020, Wu has directed themed recitals and benefit concerts to support music education and foster community building through aesthetics and music.
-Wu trusts in the power of music and music education to cultivate young people’s beautiful inner qualities, which continues to inspire her to orchestrate meaningful music programs.
+Since 2020, Sophie has directed themed recitals and benefit concerts to support music education and foster community building through aesthetics and music.
+She trusts in the power of music and music education to cultivate people’s beautiful inner qualities, which continues to inspire her to orchestrate meaningful music programs.

-Wu teaches voice lessons and co-directs the choir at the IGDVS Girls School and Dharma Realm Buddhist University, where she is also a member of the Office of Development and Strategic Planning.
-She studied classical vocal performance at Franklin & Marshall College under American operatic soprano Gwynne Geyer and GRAMMY®-nominated soprano Jessica Beebe.
+Sophie teaches voice lessons and co-directs music programs at the IGDVS Girls School and Dharma Realm Buddhist University, where she is also a member of Development and Strategic Planning, and Academic Affairs.
+She studied classical vocal performance at Franklin & Marshall College under American operatic soprano Gwynne Geyer and GRAMMY® nominated soprano Jessica Beebe.